 Shoppers make faster decisions when they feel time is running out.
 Last minute gift ideas let print-on-demand sellers offer products people need right away - at higher margins, with less price pushback.

-There is also a structural shift worth understanding before you build a last-minute-gift offer.
+There’s also a structural shift worth understanding.
 Mobile is now the dominant channel for holiday shopping.
-According to Adobe Analytics' 2025 Holiday Shopping Report, mobile accounted for 56.4% of all US online holiday sales between November 1 and December 31, 2025 — up from 54.5% the year before.
-On Thanksgiving Day 2025, mobile crossed the 60% threshold for the first time ever.
-If your product page, mockups, or checkout aren't mobile-first, you're optimizing for a minority of last-minute traffic.
+According to Adobe Analytics’ 2025 Holiday Shopping Report, mobile accounted for 56.4% of all US online holiday sales between November 1 and December 31, 2025 - up from 54.5% the year before - and on Thanksgiving Day 2025 mobile crossed 60% for the first time ever.
+If your product page, mockups, or checkout aren’t mobile-first, you’re optimizing for a minority of last-minute traffic.
+The 2026 mobile commerce market is projected to reach roughly $2.82 trillion globally, with the US alone expected to hit about $768 billion - and a disproportionate share gets booked in the final 14 days before each major holiday.

 Types of Last Minute Shoppers

-- Instant digital products give buyers immediate access with zero waiting.
+- Instant digital products: give buyers immediate access with zero waiting.

-- Fast-shipped physical items still work for people who want to hand the gift over in person — if you're partnered with a POD provider that can compress the production window.
+- Fast-shipped physical items: still work for people who want to hand the gift over in person - if you’re partnered with a POD provider that can compress the production window.

-Offering all three paths — digital download, fast-ship physical, B2B bulk-rush — lets you catch a much wider band of urgent shoppers and turn that urgency into dependable, repeatable revenue.
+Offering all three paths - digital download, fast-ship physical, and B2B bulk-rush - lets you catch a much wider band of urgent shoppers and turn that urgency into dependable, repeatable revenue.

 Also Read: